 Interest rates are really low at the moment, so you’d need to have quite a lot of money in savings to reach the £1,000 threshold (if you’re a basic rate taxpayer).

-- If you have £50,000 in savings paying 2% interest, you’d earn £1,000 in interest after a year and wouldn’t have to pay any tax on the interest if you’re a basic rate taxpayer.
+- If you have £50,000 in savings paying 2% interest, you’d earn £1,000 in interest after a year.
+And you wouldn’t have to pay any tax on the interest if you’re a basic rate taxpayer.
 If you’re a higher rate taxpayer, you could only have £25,000 in savings paying the same interest rate to get the interest tax free.

-- If you have £66,666 in savings paying 1.5% in interest, you’d earn £999 in interest after a year and wouldn’t have to pay any tax on the interest if you’re a basic rate taxpayer.
+- If you have £66,666 in savings paying 1.5% in interest, you’d earn £999 in interest after a year.
+And you wouldn’t have to pay any tax on the interest if you’re a basic rate taxpayer.
 If you’re a higher rate taxpayer, you could only have £33,333 in savings paying the same interest rate to get the interest tax free.